AdobeDocs/target-dev.nl-NL/help/dev/implement/client-side/atjs/target-atjs-versions.md

 >[!NOTE]
 >
->Als u ondersteuning voor Adobe Opt-in voor GDPR nodig hebt, moet u momenteel op 0,js 1.7.0 of op 0,js 2.1.0 of hoger gebruiken.
+>Als u ondersteuning voor Adobe Opt-in voor GDPR nodig hebt, moet u momenteel at.js 1.7.0 of at.js 2.1.0 of hoger gebruiken.

 ## at.js Versie 1.6.4